-- You must have a negative pregnancy test before you take this medicine.
-You will also be required to have a pregnancy test every month during your treatment.
-Tell your doctor right away if you miss a period while you are using this medicine.
+- Women: You must have a negative pregnancy test before you start using this medicine and every month during your treatment.
+Tell your doctor right away if you think you have become pregnant.

-- Make sure your doctor knows if you have liver disease, anemia, edema, heart failure, or lung problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, anemia, or heart failure.

-- This medicine may decrease the amount of sperm made and affect a man's ability to father a child.
+- Men: This medicine may affect your ability to father a child by decreasing the amount of sperm made.
 Talk with your doctor before you use this medicine if you plan to have children.